whentea/about-R/Supplement_1.md

 ## Rationalize the Denominator

-## Graphs of SIne, Cosine and Tangent
+## Graphs of Sine, Cosine and Tangent

 ## Inverse Sine Function